apache/flink/docs/content.zh/docs/dev/datastream/fault-tolerance/serialization/types_serialization.md

 * Generic types: These will not be serialized by Flink itself, but by Kryo.

-POJOs are of particular interest, because they support the creation of complex types and the use of field names in the definition of keys: `dataSet.join(another).where("name").equalTo("personName")`.
+POJOs are of particular interest, because they support the creation of complex types.
 They are also transparent to the runtime and can be handled very efficiently by Flink.